-Airbus is applying the latest technology in energy-efficient LED (light-emitting diode) mood lighting on the A350 XWB.
-This enables the cabin ambience to be tailored to each airline’s own identity, as well as creating day and nighttime illumination that helps the body adapt to jetlag on long-range flights.
+Airbus is applying the latest technology in energy-efficient LED (light-emitting diode) mood-lighting on the A350 XWB.
+This enables the cabin ambience to be tailored to each airline’s own identity, as well as mimicking natural sunrise and sunset illumination that helps the body adapt to jetlag on long-range flights.
 The Airbus innovations also include accent lighting for overhead stowage bins, windows, cabin dividers and in the ceiling, along with the capability to project special effects onto the ceiling.
 On the A350 XWB, for the first time, mood-lighting scenarios can run from left to right and from front to aft.

 Airbus is continuing its tradition of setting the standards in terms of passengers’ well-being with the A350 XWB.
-Pure cabin air ensures comfort and health, thanks to its filtering systems and a change of cabin air every two to three minutes; while the lower cabin pressure of 6,000 ft. cabin altitude provides for increased well-being.
-The environment is enhanced by precise air management with draft free environment, homogeneous temperature and multiple temperature zones for precise adjustments.
+Pure cabin air ensures comfort and health, thanks to its advanced filtering systems and a complete change of cabin air every two to three minutes; while the lower cabin pressure of 6,000 ft. cabin altitude provides for increased well-being throughout the entire flight.
+The environment is enhanced by precise air management providing a draft free environment, homogeneous temperature and multiple temperature zones for precise adjustments.

 Crew rest areas

-The A350 XWB provides functional rest areas for cockpit and cabin crews without reducing revenue passenger seating.
-The XWB’s extra wide fuselage allows for optimised rest area options on long-range flights for cockpit and cabin crews, offering facilities that are truly private – and which do not reduce the number of revenue-generating passenger seats available to airline operators.
+The A350 XWB provides functional rest areas for cockpit and cabin crews without reducing passenger seating or revenue generating cargo space.
+The XWB’s extra wide fuselage allows for optimised rest area options on long-range flights for cockpit and cabin crews, offering facilities that are truly private – and which do not reduce the number of revenue-generating passenger seats or cargo capacity available to airline operators.

-Crew rest zones are situated in the aircraft’s crown above the main cabin level, with their staircase access directly integrated into the A350’s galleys.
+Crew rest zones are situated in the aircraft’s crown above the main cabin level, with their staircase access directly integrated into the A350 XWB’s galleys.

 Orders & deliveries